Engaging Parents as Partners in Their Children's Education

 * Serving as the main point of contact for HQ

-* Organizing a five member parent advisory council
+* Organizing a five member parent ambassador council

 * Planning 2 local meetups each month for program participants (this may include securing a venue, speaker, and/or sponsor)

-A. Each coordinator signs an independent partner agreement in order to represent the 100 brand.
+A. Each developer signs an independent partner agreement in order to represent the 100 brand.
 The agreement will outline all duties and payment details.

 Q. Can there be more than one coordinator for a city?

 A. Yes.
-We require an area coordinator for the boys program and another for the girls program.
-Selected coordinators are encouraged to nominate a parent advisory council to support them behind the scenes.
-Coordinators are free to organize their team as they see fit, but only one person will be paid as the official area coordinator for each program.
+We require a program director for the boys program and another for the girls program.
+Selected directors are encouraged to nominate a parent ambassador council to support them behind the scenes.
+Directors are free to organize their team as they see fit, but only one person will be paid as the official program director for each program.

 PUT YOUR CITY ON THE MAP!